 Subconsultant shall maintain the required policies during the Term and for any longer period specified in the Prime Agreement.
 All of Subconsultant’s insurance shall qualify in each province in which the Project is located or is required to be qualified under Applicable Laws and shall be rated a minimum of “A-” Financial Strength by A.M.
 Best.

-Prior to commencing the Services, Subconsultant shall furnish insurance certificates to Gannett Fleming which provide for prior written notice to Gannett Fleming of any cancellation, reduction or material change in the policies within the lesser of: (i) thirty (30) days; or (ii) the period of time set forth in the Prime Agreement.
+Prior to commencing the Services, Subconsultant shall furnish insurance certificates to Gannett Fleming which provide for prior written notice to Gannett Fleming of any cancellation or reduction in the policies within the lesser of: (i) thirty (30) days, except 10 days notice for nonpayment of premium; or (ii) the period of time set forth in the Prime Agreement.

 HEALTH AND SAFETY REQUIREMENTS